 - 1. This authorization to discharge includes two separate and independent permit authorizations.
 The two permit authorizations are (i) a federal National Pollutant Discharge Elimination System permit issued by the U.S. Environmental Protection Agency (EPA) pursuant to the Federal Clean Water Act, 33 U.S.C. §§1251 et seq.; and (ii) an identical state surface water discharge permit issued by the Commissioner of the Massachusetts Department of Environmental Protection (MassDEP) pursuant to the Massachusetts Clean Waters Act, M.G.L. c.
 21, §§ 26-53, and 314 C.M.R.
 3.00.
 All of the requirements contained in this authorization, as well as the standard conditions contained in 314 CMR 3.19, are hereby incorporated by reference into this state surface water discharge permit. - 2.
 This authorization also incorporates the state water quality certification issued by MassDEP under § 401(a) of the Federal Clean Water Act, 40 C.F.R.
 124.53, M.G.L. c.
 21, § 27 and 314 CMR 3.07.
 All of the requirements (if any) contained in MassDEP's water quality certification for the permit are hereby incorporated by reference into this state surface water discharge permit as special conditions pursuant to 314 CMR 3.11. - 3.
 Each agency shall have the independent right to enforce the terms and conditions of this permit.
 Any modification, suspension or revocation of this permit shall be effective only with respect to the agency taking such action, and shall not affect the validity or status of this permit as issued by the other agency, unless and until each agency has concurred in writing with such modification, suspension or revocation.
-In the event any portion of this permit is declared invalid, illegal or otherwise issued in violation of state law such permit shall remain in full force and effect under federal law as a NPDES Permit issued by the U.S. Environmental Protection Agency.
-In the event this permit is declared invalid, illegal or otherwise issued in violation of federal law, this permit shall remain in full force and effect under state law as a permit issued by the Commonwealth of Massachusetts.
+In the event any portion of this permit is declared invalid, illegal or otherwise issued in violation of state law such permit shall remain in full force and effect under federal law as a NPDES Permit is declared invalid, illegal or otherwise issued in violation of statel invalid, illegal or otherwise issued in violation of federal law, this permit is declared invalid, illegal or otherwise issued in violation of maximum in full force and effect under federal law, this permit shall remain in full force and effect under state law as a permit shall remain in full force and effect under state law, this permit shall remain in full force and effect under state law as a permit shall remain in full force and effect under state law.